afoyer/next-reddit-client/README.md

 ## A bit of information

+### UPDATE: Working branch does not need what is below anymore.
+Check it out.

 Currently, [`next-auth`](https://github.com/nextauthjs/next-auth) does not support Reddit authentication.
 I have fixed that by adding these lines on [callback.js](https://github.com/afoyer/next-auth/blob/1c052930ef9e6aaef93da7bcc36b87e7dcaed4b8/src/server/lib/oauth/callback.js):
 ```
 //// Line 215